alphagov/govuk-rfcs/rfc-142-split-database-instances.md

 We currently use a one-instance-many-databases approach to hosting MySQL, Postgres, Mongo and Redis.
 These mega-databases make it difficult to perform major version upgrades – they need to be coordinated across all applications at the same time, increase the blast-radius of problems in a single database, and make it harder to appropriately size and monitor resources for an application.

 This RFC proposes that we split the single RDS instances for MySQL and Postgres, moving to a single RDS instance per database.
-It also proposes we apply the same principle to our self-hosted Mongo and Redis installations.
+It also proposes we apply the same principle to our self-hosted Mongo and Redis installations, and more generally to all supporting services for an application which aren't shared with other applications.

-This principle _could_ be applied to RabbitMQ, S3, etc., but it's out of scope for this RFC.

 ## Naming